nutanix/nutanix.ansible/README.md

 3. For Users and User Groups modules (ntnx_users and ntnx_user_groups), adding Identity Provider (IdP) & Organizational Unit (OU) based users/groups are supported for PC versions >= pc.2022.1

+4. ntnx_security_rules - The ``apptier`` option in target group has been removed.
+New option called ``apptiers`` has been added to support multi tier policy.

 Prism Central based examples: https://github.com/nutanix/nutanix.ansible/tree/main/examples/

 ## Foundation
 > For the 1.1.0 release of the ansible plugin, it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1

+> For the 1.9.1 release of the ansible plugin, it was tested against versions v5.2

 Foundation based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/foundation